vdepizzol/vdepizzol/README.md

 ### Hey.
 I’m Vinicius Depizzol.
 I’m a designer living in San Francisco.
 I like learning about languages, history, and art.
 For the past decade, I’ve been untangling the intersection of code, product, and design.

 Currently, I’m a designer at [@github](https://github.com/github).
-There I’m helping to scale its design system and improve workflows for developers around the globe.
+Here I’m helping to scale its design system and improve workflows for developers around the globe.

 In the past I’ve designed thoughtful web apps for modern developers at [@microsoft](https://github.com/microsoft) in the Cloud & AI division.
 Before that I was at [@xamarin](https://github.com/xamarin), where I've been collaborating with immensely talented people ever since.